Jin Kazama: Critical response

-For the CGI film, PALGNs Bev Chen enjoyed the new devil versions of Jin and Kazuya, comparing them to Go Nagai's series Devilman.
 Titan's comics of Tekken earned mixed responses because of how the conflict with Jin is handled.
 Jin's incarnation from Bloodline resulted in praise from the media for how the narrative offers multiple point of views of Jin's morals as he is trained by both his pacifist mother and his violent grandfather but the heavy focus on him over the supporting cast was criticized.
 His characterization was compared to with those of archetypical shōnen manga protagonists due to his personality and powers.
-Isshin Chiba's performance was also acclaimed by critics as his best one from video games.